piu28/get-ssm-details/README.md

 # Get SSM Inventory & Patch Details from CLI

+Through console, we can see the SSM Managed Instances Inventory data:
 ![Alt text](images/ssm-inventory.jpg?raw=true "SSM Inventory")

+SSM Managed Instances Patch Data:
 ![Alt text](images/ssm-patch.jpg?raw=true "SSM Patch")

-Clone the Repo and Execute the script with the following arguments:
+To get the above data from CLI: Clone the Repo and Execute the script with the following arguments:
 ```
 ./get-ssm-details.sh --action <action-name>
 ```